clj-kondo/clj-kondo/doc/config.md

 (let [a 1] {:with-bound/setting true} (inc a))
 ```

-This is code clj-kondo fully understands.
-It is not important that the code is
+It is not important that the code is rewritten exactly like the
-rewritten exactly like the macroexpansion.
-What counts is that the
+macroexpansion.
+What counts is that the transformation rewrites into code that
-transformation rewrites into code that clj-kondo can understand.
+clj-kondo can understand.

 This is the code for the hook: